vibhadawar/Gdg-solution-challenge/README.md

 # Gdg-solution-challenge
-This is a ai based assitant project
+This is a ai based assistant project